viking-sudo-rm/gragas/README.md

-Grágás is a collection of Python utilities functions that I have found useful.
+Grágás (/grau:gau:s/) is a collection of useful utility functions that I have built up.
 I organized these into a pip-installable package for the benefit of myself, as well as anyone else who wants to use them.

 ## Installation